• Skip to primary navigation

 What is comfort care?

 • Comfort care is tailored to the physical, emotional, and spiritual needs of your baby and family.
-It may look different for each patient, and that is okay.
+It may look a little different for each patient, and that is okay.

-• Discussions with members of the medical team to make sure you understand your baby’s medical problems, and what those problems mean for his or her immediate and long-term future
+• Discussions with members of the medical team to make sure you understand your baby’s medical problems, and what those problems mean for his or her health now and in the future

-• Help in making medical decisions that are right for your baby and family
+• Help in making decisions that are right for your baby and family

 • Comforting interventions, such as kangaroo care, nesting, and warmth